-With Frankie Dettori already off the mark on the first day of this year’s Royal Ascot (16 June), we take a look at the reasons why the Italian jockey is such a favourite with the public — and it’s not just for his flying dismounts…
+With Frankie Dettori set to enter the I’m A Celebrity… Get Me Out Of Here! jungle on ITV in 2023, we take a look at the reasons why the Italian jockey is such a favourite with the public — and it’s not just for his flying dismounts…

 Lanfranco Dettori, the son of Italian champion jockey Gianfranco Dettori and a circus performer mother, was born in 1970 and moved to Great Britain at the age of 14 to work for Newmarket trainer Luca Cumani.
 The British racing industry has enjoyed “The Frankie Factor” ever since.